0xd34df00d/lcss/src/text/plugins/plugins-monocle.md

 ### fb2

-\
-\
 Self-written parser for fb2 books.
 Doesn't support images in fb2 documents for now.

 ### DjVu

-\
-\
 Based on the DjVuLibre suite.

 ### PostScript

-\
-\
 Based on the libspectre library.

 ### MOBI

-\
-\
 Based on own implementation.

-### PDF (mupdf-based)

-\
-\
-Another backend for PDF documents.
-Some claim that it renders more nicely than Poppler.
-Though, for now it doesn't support links, forms, text searching and possibly some other fancy things Poppler supports.\
-\
-Please note that since mupdf is built as static library, you need to build mupdf with the `-fPIC`{type="bash"} option.